 Then in round circular directions stir the batter briskly for 4 minutes.
 This adds volume to the batter and makes it even and smooth.

 The batter should have a flowing consistency.
 Cover and keep the batter to ferment in a warm place for 12 to 15 hours.
 I kept for 15 hours.
-If you live in a cold climate, you can keep for 20 to 24 hours.
+If you live in a cold climate, you can keep for 20 to 24 hours and if you live in a hot or warm climate, keep for 6 to 10 hours.

 Stir the batter and if you carefully see, the batter would have become thinner than what it was before fermentation.

-So to thicken the batter again, add 1 to 2 tbsp of all purpose flour.
+So to thicken the batter again, add 1 to 2 tablespoons of all-purpose flour.

 With a spoon mix very well.